-Members wished to begin the review by exploring the measures and mitigation Ashfield District Council had in place in response to the introduction of Universal Credit.
-This would include discussing the Council's Welfare Reform Strategy and receiving a presentation from the Service Manager - Housing Management and Tenancy Services.
+Members began the review by exploring the measures and mitigation Ashfield District Council had in place in response to the introduction of Universal Credit.
+This included discussing the Council's Welfare Reform Strategy and receiving a presentation from the Service Manager - Housing Management and Tenancy Services.
 Members also agreed to undertake the review with an initial focus on understanding Universal Credit as a service, why it was introduced, the aims of the service, and expected outcomes.

-After establishing a clearer understanding of Universal Credit and wider welfare reforms, as well as Ashfield District Council's position in relation to this, the Committee would move on to examining the wider implications of Universal Credit and give thought to final recommendations.
+After establishing a clearer understanding of Universal Credit and wider welfare reforms, as well as Ashfield District Council's position in relation to this, the Committee examined the wider implications of Universal Credit and gave thought to final recommendations.